 I know what you’re thinking: “Yikes.”
 ‘Cuz that’s what I was thinking.

 And that’s probably why the basement ended up a mess.
 We just kept putting stuff down there until we ran out of space.
 It needed a good organizing!

 So, one rainy day, I decided to tackle organizing the basement.
 I used my favorite tip for organizing: breaking the space into zones.
-I did this HERE with the kitchen and HERE with the pantry in our old house.
+I broke the kitchen into cooking zones here and organized the pantry in our old house into zones, too, here.
 It made sense to do it down in the basement, too.
 I knew I needed room for the following stuff:

 - Paint – I was storing some of it in the shed outside and some of it in the house, but the paint in the shed didn’t do well with the cold winter we had.
 So, I decided to move all the paint to the house, where the temperatures fluctuated less and thus wouldn’t kill the paint.
 Bonus: moving the paint to the basement made sense because it’s closer to where I actually use the paint (either inside or, for spray paint, in our garage)!

-- Doors – our house came with a bunch of random old doors that I refuse to get rid of, plus the pantry doors I removed in our kitchen (see THIS POST for why I removed the pantry doors and put up a sliding door instead).
+- Doors – our house came with a bunch of random old doors that I refuse to get rid of, plus the pantry doors I removed in our kitchen (see this post for why I removed the pantry doors and put up a sliding door instead).

 - Shelves – extra shelves from closets and other projects.

 - Cabinets – I kept the cabinets from the kitchen remodel, and they are stored down here.